Solar for Community Resilience and Local Co-benefits

 DWSMA Solar Phase 2

-The plans will focus on proactively developing community- and large-scale solar energy projects located on drinking water recharge that also bring other local co-benefits to rural communities.
+In the spring of 2024, MDH was awarded an Energy Futures grant by the US Department of Energy (DE-FOA 00002870).
+The grant provided funding to develop plans for community- and large-scale solar energy projects located on drinking water recharge areas that also bring other local co-benefits to rural communities.
 Co-benefits include mitigating nitrate levels in local drinking water, providing energy resilience benefits for the water utility, and prioritizing economic benefits for local businesses and workers.

-• Create community benefits plans or model agreements to be integrated with large-scale solar development to ensure solar projects that create economic, environmental, and health benefits for the host community.
+• Create sample community benefits plans or model agreements to be integrated with large-scale solar development to ensure solar projects that create economic, environmental, and health benefits for the host community.

 Want to learn more?